 But, how are you going to accept eCommerce payment and manage this new money?

-We've put together a guide to help you better understand eCommerce merchant accounts, account tracking, and accounting software options.
+We've put together a guide to help you better understand eCommerce merchant accounts, account tracking, and accounting and payment processing software options.

 eCommerce Merchant Account